 Our ORide prototype features the main cryptographic operations for the ride matching in the ride set-up procedure (Section 5.4).
-Other cryptographic operations needed for requesting a ride, i.e., AC operations and blind signatures, and for setting up the proximity channel between the rider's app and the driver's app, can be found in the evaluation of the PrivateRide system [35].
+Other cryptographic operations needed for requesting a ride, i.e., AC operations and blind signatures, and for setting up the proximity channel between the rider's app and the driver's app, can be found in the evaluation of the PrivateRide system [36].

 To measure the cryptographic overhead of ride-matching operations, we implemented a proof-of-concept ORide in C++, by relying on the NFLlib library [28].
 In our experiments, the SP, the rider, and the driver are located on the same computer, hence network delays are not considered.
 However, the network delay would not impose a considerable overhead, because a ride-matching operation requires only one round-trip message between the rider and the SP, and one round-trip message between the SP and each driver.
 Also, the data exchanged between the rider and the SP, and the SP and the drivers, is small, as discussed in Section 9.4.
+Note that, similarly to the current RHSs, the SP can implement a timeout for responses from the drivers such that the latency is reasonable for the services.
 Due to the dependency requirements of the NFLlib, it is not trivial to port the implementation to mobile platforms.
 However, to make our experiments close to the performance of smartphones, in all of our implementations, we do not use SSE or AVX optimizations for Intel processors.
-The ORide proof-ofconcept implementation on smartphones is work in progress.
+The ORide proof-of-concept implementation on smartphones is work in progress.